tounaishouta/coq.vim/README.md

 Description
 -----------
-When editing a coq file (filename: `*.v`) whithin Vim, this plugin provides the function of "Go to cursol" command of CoqIde, that is, get lines to the cursol line, run `coqtop` command with the lines, analize the output from `coqtop`, and display it a new split window.
+When editing a Coq file (filename: `*.v`) whithin Vim, this plugin provides the function of "Go to cursol" command of CoqIde, that is, run `coqtop` command with lines to cursol, and display the output in a new split window.

 Usage
 -----
-The above function is provided as Ex command:
+This function is provided as Ex command:

     :CoqRunToCursol